Hurricane King: Caribbean

 Early in its duration, King produced a widespread area of convection that spread from Honduras to Cuba.
-Swan Island, located just off of the coast of Honduras, reported 2.03 in of rainfall.
+Swan Island, located just off of the coast of Honduras, reported 2.03 in of rainfall, while Jamaica registered 25 in in 48 hours; the torrential downpour extensively damaged infrastructure on the latter island.
 Prior to its first landfall, officials posted hurricane warnings across eastern Cuba and the Bahamas.
 While crossing over Cuba, Hurricane King produced winds of up to 120 mph.
 The hurricane killed seven people and caused $2 million (1950 USD) in damage throughout the country.
 Offshore, a freighter sunk during the storm, prompting the crew's rescue by the Cuban navy.
 There was an initial report of ten people missing on the ship, although it is unknown how many, if any, were related to the seven confirmed deaths in the country.

 Florida

 About 36 hours prior to the hurricane making landfall, when it was still south of Cuba, the Miami Weather Bureau issued a hurricane alert for South Florida.
 About 18 hours before landfall, the alert was replaced by a hurricane warning.
 The advance warning time was believed to have prevented many deaths; however, the population was considered complacent with the warning, causing additional damage when they executed improper preparations, such as securing windows.
+Due to its compactness, the storm initially confounded attempts to gauge its intensity, and so forecasters were taken aback by reports of its strength from the Miami area.

 Hurricane King struck Miami around midnight local time with a very compact area of strong winds.
 Its eye was about 5.2 mi in diameter; the western edge of the eye moved across Miami International Airport, which reported wind gusts of 125 mph, and the eastern side struck the Miami Weather Bureau office, which recorded sustained winds of 122 mph.
-The principal damage zone was sharply-defined in an area 14 mi in diameter; the boundaries of the damage resembled the path of a tornado, although a subsequent analysis indicated the majority of the damage was not tornadic in nature.
+The principal damage zone was sharply defined in an area 14 mi in diameter; the boundaries of the damage resembled the path of a tornado, although a subsequent analysis indicated the majority of the damage was not tornadic in nature.
 There was one confirmed report of a damaging tornado in Davie.
-As it made landfall, Hurricane King produced lightning near its center, which was the first confirmed occurrence in Florida.
-The Weather Bureau considered King the severest hurricane since the 1926 Great Miami Hurricane to hit the area.
+As it made landfall, Hurricane King produced lightning near its center, which was the first confirmed occurrence in Florida; thunder was also heard at the time.
+The Weather Bureau considered King the severest hurricane to hit Miami in more than 24 years.